-After graduating from Stanford Graduate School of Business, Godin worked as a software brand manager before staring ‘Yoyodyne’, one of the first internet-based direct-marketing firms with revolutionary ideas on how companies should reach their target audiences.
+After graduating from Stanford Graduate School of Business, Godin worked as a software brand manager before starting ‘Yoyodyne’, one of the first internet-based direct-marketing firms with revolutionary ideas on how companies should reach their target audiences.
 The success and publicity of the company attracted big companies like Volvo, Microsoft, Sony Music to associate with it and within a few years ‘Yahoo!’ bought the company and kept Godin on as a vice president of permission marketing.

 Outline of the book

 The Icarus Deception by Seth Godin challenges readers to find the courage to treat their work as a form of art in his most inspiring book yet.
 Icarus’ father made him wings and told him not to fly too close to the sun, but he ignored that warning and plunged to his doom.
 We’ve retold this myth, and many like it to generations of kids with all the stories having the same lesson: Play it safe, obey your parents, Listen to the experts.
 The perfect propaganda for the industrial economy.
 After all, what boss wouldn’t want employees to believe that obedience and conformity are the keys to success?

 Whether you’re a teacher, engineer, doctor, middle manager or customer service rep, you can fly higher by bringing your best self to work by caring about what you’re doing today and how you can improve tomorrow with Godin showing us how it’s possible and convinces us why it’s essential.